 I work at the Konrad-Lorenz Institute of Ethology in Vienna, Austria.
 My research is focused on several aspects of bird migration, particularly on the ecophysiology of desert stopovers in European-African passerines.
 I have study sites in Morocco, Italy and Austria, and I am the scientific coordinator of bird ringing in Austria.

-Will is Professor of Biology at St Andrews University and has been studying migrants in Africa since 1994.
-Key interests are determining the factors determining the density, distribution and migratory connectivity of Palearctic migrants in West Africa and particularly how they survive in anthropogenic and degraded habitats.
-Key species to date have been common whitethroats, whinchats and Cyprus wheatears.
-Will is heavily involved in capacity building for conservation in West Africa, managing and teaching at the AP Leventis Ornithological Research Institute in Nigeria since 2001.
-Will has been an Editor for Ibis, Bird Study, Behavioural Ecology & Philosophical Transactions of the Royal Society.
+I am Professor of Biology at St Andrews University and have been studying migrants in Africa since 1994.
+My main interests are determining the factors determining the density, distribution and migratory connectivity of Palearctic migrants in West Africa and particularly how they survive in anthropogenic and degraded habitats.
+I am heavily involved in capacity building for conservation in West Africa, managing and teaching at the AP Leventis Ornithological Research Institute (APLORI) in Nigeria since 2001.

 I work as a Senior Conservation Scientist at the RSPB Centre for Conservation Science where I lead on science work aimed at understanding the causes of decline of many Afro-Palaearctic migrants.
 I manage field projects studying several declining species in the UK and Western Africa.
 Much of this work links populations and demographic patterns with tracking data.
 I am also an Honorary Research Fellow at the University of Exeter where I conduct independent and collaborative research centered around a 64 year hole-nesting bird dataset.
 I set up and run PiedFly.Net, a citizen science project that coordinates hole-nesting bird and phenology monitoring across Britain http://www.piedfly.net/